What is salmonella?

 How to prevent getting infected by salmonella

-In the kitchen, Salmonella can spread by improper handling and cooking of food.
+In the kitchen, salmonella can spread by improper handling and cooking of food.
 This can happen by eating contaminated food such as undercooked pork and poultry meat, dairy products made from unpasteurised milk, chocolate or raw fruit and vegetables.
 Salmonella can also spread by eating other food items that have become cross-contaminated by poor food hygiene after handling raw meat or other contaminated foods.
-Raw pet food could also spread Salmonella, please read our advice on the safe handling of it.
+Raw pet food could also spread salmonella, please read our advice about the safe handling of it.

 Another way it is spread is from another person infected with salmonella — an infected person can pass the infection on to others fairly easily when hand hygiene is poor.
 Make sure you wash your hands thoroughly with warm water and soap: